joshuahiwat/Cases/README.md

 # Cases
-Cases shopworks for junior developer.
+Cases shopworks for medior developer.

 This was one of my cases that i make for the company Shopworks.